-Successfully set up your prject and get your boss’s approval
+Successfully set up your project and get your the approal you need

 I remember listening to a speaker who said that “it’s hard to manage entrepreneurs”.
 Why you would ask?
 He explains that “entrepreneurs are always full of ideas”.
 If you’ve ever found yourself constantly making a list of ideas and adding to your ever ending to do list then, my friend, he is talking about you.
 Even more, those with entrepreneurial traits don’t just like to have a vision or idea, they also like to execute and implement those ideas.